GJTerrington/IJC437/README.md

-# IJC437
+# What makes a song popular through time?
+Exploring the evolution of music using data science methods

 IJC437 module report code.

-The code can be used to explore how the features of opoular music have evolved over time, since the 1950s.
+The code can be used to explore how the features of popular music have evolved over time, since the 1950s.
 It also investigates whether machine learning models can effectively classify songs as popular using acoustic features and contextual metadata.

 Research questions:
 1. How have the acoustic features and musical characteristics of popular songs changed across different decades?